Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 and example queries.
 Do not forget to add the path to your corpus and the path to the directory in which you want to save the results, to the file topics_analysis.
 You can easily find where you have to insert your path by searching for "PATH".
 You still need to comment in those lines.
-NLP method: extract main topics from a text with spacy
+NLP method: extract main topics from a text with spacy <br>

 Find similar songs based on repeating adjectives